Member Organizations

 The Institute of Certified Accountants of Greece (SOEL)

-In addition to being a member of IFAC, the SOEL is a member of Accountancy Europe.
+SOEL also supports the development of the profession through technical guidance, training, and cooperation with national and international stakeholders.
+In addition to being a member of the International Federation of Accountants, SOEL is a member of Accountancy Europe.

 Adoption of International Standards